-In this Kano kit review I take a look at Raspberry Pi kit that has been designed as an education tool for coding for kids.
-This kit has been out for a while and was launched by successful Kickstarter, in this review I will go over the contents of the kit and any pros and cons I find whilst using this kit.
+In this Kano kit review, I take a look at Raspberry Pi kit that is designed as an education tool for coding for kids.
+This kit has been out for a while and was launched by successful Kickstarter, in this review I will go over the contents of the kit and any pros and cons I find while using this kit.

 What’s inside the Kano Kit

 Wondering what’s actually inside the Kano computer kit?
 Below I go through each of the items and what you can expect from each of the items.